bvmensvoort/node-red-contrib-opencv/README.md

 # node-red-contrib-opencv
 Node-RED node for OpenCV

-This node can detect face, eye, eyeglasses, fullbody and car from image using OpenCV.
+This node can detect face, eye, eyeglasses, full body and car from image using OpenCV.
 Image file buffer and file path are supported as input message.
-JSON (coordinate and size of object) and image buffer (original image and red circles of objects) can be selected as output message.
+JSON (coordinates and size of object) and image buffer (original image and red circles of objects) can be selected as output message.

 # How to Install
 Only Ubuntu and Raspbian environments are supported.